estill01/GPT4ChatBot/README.md

 ✅ Save all data locally in an easy to parse structure.

-🧠 Auto chat summary generation
+🧠 Auto chat content summary generation

 - "What you've been talking about recently" breakpoint summaries
 - Multi-level auto higher-order summaries

-🚿 Supports block and streaming output
+📐 Chat telemetry

-📐 Basic chat telemetry; duration, msg count, context length, ...
+- duration, msg count, context length, ...

+🚿  Block and streaming output to file or `stdout`

 🤖 Preliminary support for `modes` to change system behaviors
+- E.g. overwrite changes in doc vs append-only

 ## Usage